This advice applies to England. Change country

-If you are looking for accommodation from a housing association or other social landlord, you may want to get more information from an experienced adviser, for example, at a housing advice centre or a Citizens Advice Bureau.
+If you are looking for accommodation from a housing association or other social landlord, you may want to get more information from an experienced adviser, for example, at a housing advice centre or a Citizens Advice.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.

 In England, Homeshare schemes pair householders in need of company and help around the home, with people who need accommodation and who are willing to give some help in exchange for somewhere to stay.

 More information about the scheme is available from the SharedLivesPlus website, at www.sharedlivesplus.org.uk.

 If you have been a local authority tenant for at least two years (or at least five years if you first became a local authority tenant on or after 18 January 2005), you will usually have the right to buy your home at a discounted price.

 Some tenants of housing associations in England and Wales have the right to buy their homes.
 In England and Wales, this is called the right to acquire.

 In Scotland, if you are a Scottish secure tenant with your council or registered social landlord, you may have the right to buy your home at a discount.
 This is called the right to buy.
 Your right to buy will depend on when your tenancy started.